den-language/den-old/readme.md

 # The Den Programming Language

-Den is a compiled programming language that is designe to be fast, simple, and modern.
+Den is a compiled programming language that is designed to be fast, simple, and modern.

 ```
-entry => {  # no arguments so we can skip the parenthesis
+entry => {  # No arguments so we can skip the parenthesis
     int: x;
     int: y = &x - 1;  # Create a relationship between x and y